Posted on May 14, 2019 - No Comments

 Although Thimerosal has been recently removed from most children’s vaccines, it is still present in flu vaccines given to pregnant women, the elderly, and to children in developing countries.
 Clearly increasing glutathione levels in children and infants before and after vaccinating them can be of great value in protecting against mercury toxicity.
 But there is still more to say about glutathione.

-Conventional media (fueled by pharmaceutical companies) has convinced most people that the relationship between vaccination and autism has been disproven, but this is simply not true.
+Conventional media (fueled by pharmaceutical companies) has convinced most people that the relationship between vaccination and autism has been disproven, however that subject is still open for debate.
 (For a complete analysis of the subject, follow the link at the bottom of this section.)

 The Environmental Working Group carried out an investigation over one and a half years, which identified a biomarker in autistic children indicating there is a subset of children susceptible to developing autism from some vaccine components.